 Graduates study music at institutions including the Cleveland Institute of Music, Columbia University, Eastman School of Music, New England Conservatory, Northwestern University, The University of Chicago, University of Southern California, and Yale University, among others.

 University of Puget Sound’s Theatre Arts department offers students a rich program of classes and productions within the context of a vibrant liberal arts education.
 Students develop skills and connect insights in acting, directing, design, production, dramaturgy, research, and writing throughout their coursework, culminating in thesis projects presented as part of the Senior Theatre Festival.
 Through participation in student- and faculty-directed productions, students ground their study of theatre in rehearsal and performance.

 Faculty members have active professional careers as designers, directors, dramaturgs, production managers, and writers but remain deeply committed to teaching and collaborating with students.

-Graduates earn internships at theatres in the Northwest, including Seattle Repertory Theatre and Seattle Children’s Theatre, as well as around the country.
-They also enter MA, MFA, and PhD programs at institutions including Brown University; Columbia University; The New School; University of California, San Diego; University of Washington; University of Wisconsin–Madison; and University of California, Santa Barbara, and go on to excel in many different professions from theatre and film to education and business.
+Graduates earn positions at theatres in the Northwest, including Seattle Repertory Theatre and Seattle Children’s Theatre, as well as around the country.
+They also enter MA, MFA, and PhD programs at institutions including Brown University; Columbia University; The New School; University of California, San Diego; University of Washington; University of Wisconsin–Madison; and University of California, Santa Barbara and go on to excel in many different professions, from theatre and film to education and business.